warreee/aim-3/Assignment1/README.md

 `$ mvn -Pcheck -Dtest=PrimeNumbersWritableTest clean test`

-Note that you that the `check` profile must be activated via `-Pcheck`, as the tests are disabled by default.
+Note that the `check` profile must be activated via `-Pcheck`, as the tests are disabled by default.

 ### Git workflow for an assignment